Why YOU Should Visit Belize in April and May

 Looks like I am going to have a very busy few months.
 Think you can get 2 months off of work?

 Put the beginning of June on your calendar too – the MANGO FESTIVAL in Hopkins is SO great.
-Last year I had the best stay there for the event.
+In 2018, I had the best stay there for the event.

 And then you can also go see the BURNING WATER!
 The bioluminesce JUST outside of Hopkins is fantastic.